A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: Holomorphicity and mean

-In this section, we note which of the functions we are dealing with are the boundary values of periodic holomorphic functions---and which, further, have mean zero and thus disappear under $(I-\HH)$.
-From Proposition~\ref{prop:hilbe} we know that, to show that $(I-\HH)$ of various functions disappears, it suffices to show that they are boundary values of periodic holomorphic functions and to show that their means are zero.
+In this section, we note which of the functions we are dealing with are the boundary values of periodic holomorphic functions---and which, further, have mean zero.
+From Proposition~\ref{prop:hilbe} we know that, to show that $(I-\HH)$ of various functions disappears, assume they are in $L^p$, $p\ge1$, it suffices to show that they are boundary values of periodic holomorphic functions and that their means are zero.